workhorsy/d-message-box/README.md

 # TODO

-* Make it extract the exe to a temp directory, and cleanup with a scope exit function
 * Move the code generating functions into the dlangui dub file
 * Move MessageBoxWin32 into its own process
 * Update the documentation example to be accurate too